sdomoszlai13/spring-mass-system-simulator/README.md

 The calculations are based on an Euler method.
 This is one of the simplest method to solve differential equations numerically.
 This project shows how much can be achieved even with a simple numerical method.

+The repository consists of 3 .py files:

+* **main.py**: contains classes and functions for solving the equations of motion
+* **test.py**: contains functions to create spring mass systems quickly
+* **user_input.py**: contains functions for a simple CLI to create a spring mass system

 **V1.0:**
 As of today, you can do the following in the program: